huggingface/diffusers/README.md

 More precisely, 🤗 Diffusers offers:

 - State-of-the-art diffusion pipelines that can be run in inference with just a couple of lines of code (see [src/diffusers/pipelines](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines)).
+Check [this overview](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/README.md#pipelines-summary) to see all supported pipelines and their corresponding official papers.
 - Various noise schedulers that can be used interchangeably for the prefered speed vs. quality trade-off in inference (see [src/diffusers/schedulers](https://github.com/huggingface/diffusers/tree/main/src/diffusers/schedulers)).
 - Multiple types of models, such as UNet, can be used as building blocks in an end-to-end diffusion system (see [src/diffusers/models](https://github.com/huggingface/diffusers/tree/main/src/diffusers/models)).
 - Training examples to show how to train the most popular diffusion models (see [examples/training](https://github.com/huggingface/diffusers/tree/main/examples/training)).
 - Inference examples to show how to create custom pipelines for advanced tasks such as image2image, in-painting (see [examples/inference](https://github.com/huggingface/diffusers/tree/main/examples/inference))
+- Most popular diffusion papers are natively supported in

 ## Quickstart